geebioso/PredictingTaskSubject/README.md

 ## Results

-The main functions for result aggregation are:
+The main functions for result aggregation and plotting are :

 `finn_et_al_analysis.m`: performs the analyses in Finn et al. 2015
 `finn_plot_all_accuracies.m`: produces bar plots comparing accuracies for each preprocessing variation